 - Registration for classes is provided remotely with academic advisers.

 Who is a transfer student?

-You are considered a transfer student if you have enrolled in college courses at another institution after high school graduation, prior to applying for admission to SJC.
+You are considered a transfer student if you have enrolled in college courses at another institution after high school graduation, prior to applying for admission to St. Joseph's University.

 What is required for acceptance as a transfer student?

-How will credits transfer from my current and/or previous institution to SJC?
+How will credits transfer from my current and/or previous institution to St. Joseph's University?

 Courses with grades of C- or higher are eligible for transfer credit.
 A maximum of 64 credits may transfer from two-year institutions and a maximum of 90 credits may transfer from a four-year institution.
 Students with a military background, who provide a JST transcript, will be considered for transfer credit on on a case-by-case basis.
-A minimum of 30-32 credits must be completed at SJC.
-A minimum of 120-128 credits (dependent upon specific major requirements) is required for completion of a bachelor’s degree at SJC.
+A minimum of 30-32 credits must be completed at St. Joseph's University.
+A minimum of 120-128 credits (dependent upon specific major requirements) is required for completion of a bachelor’s degree at St. Joseph's University.
 Unofficial transcripts may be submitted during the application process.
 However, official transcripts are required in order to receive transfer credit and must be submitted prior to the first day of classes.